crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that could cause a deadlock, leading to an unavailable cluster if using blob tables and uploading multiple files in parallel.

+- Fixed an issue that was triggered by adding a column to a table with existing generated columns with `ALTER TABLE`.
+It caused the `generated columns` to become non-generated such that it could no longer generate the values.